vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-11-29-xmas-presents-0-11.md

 ---
 layout: sidebar-right
-title: Children's books to buy for Christmas 2016
+title: "Children's books to buy for Christmas 2016"
 date: 2016-11-29
 author: jo-dixon
 category: childrens-ya-books
 excerpt: "Buying presents for children this Christmas?
 Our book expert Jo has some fantastic book suggestions for 0-11 year-olds"
 featured-image: /images/featured/featured-childrens-xmas-740.jpg
-featured-alt: Yawn, Macavity's Not There, Captain Firebeard's School For Pirates, The Best Bear In All The World
+featured-alt: "Yawn, Macavity's Not There, Captain Firebeard's School For Pirates, The Best Bear In All The World"
 featured-link-text: Check out our gift recommendations for 0-11 year-olds.
 breadcrumb: childrens-ya-books
 ---